MinMagDev/PI2-Project-SS25/README.md

 clear window with some settings on the side.

 The buttons on top are used while the simulation is running:
-- *Lightning*: "Zap".
-Applies a random force to all particle
+- ⚡: "Zap".
+Applies a random force to all particles.
-- *Pause*: Pauses the Simulation for viewing and editing the particle
+- ⏯: Pauses the simulation for viewing and editing the particle
+- ☢ - Irradiate: Your cursor becomes a big red circle, and when you click, evey particle covered will mutate a lot.
+To return to a normal cursor, click the button again.

+####

-- *Cluster*: Starts a KMeans Algorithm with each particle and species, may create a new species from the mutated specimens
+- *Recalculate species*: Starts a KMeans Algorithm with each particle and species, may create a new species from the mutated specimens

 The sliders below the buttons are used for changing the start parameters
 - *Max Speed*: Sets the maximum speed at which the particle can move